 Why Is Psilocybin Harmful?

 Psilocybin can cause both psychological and physical side effects, including nausea, reduced coordination, and muscle weakness.
-Because the drug blurs reality, panic attacks and psychosis can also ensue, though these effects are more likely to occur if individuals consume higher doses of the drug.
+Because the drug blurs the boundaries of reality, panic attacks and psychosis can also ensue.
+However, these effects are more likely to occur if individuals consume higher doses of the drug.
 Additionally, users can become poisoned if they mistake a hazardous variety of mushrooms for psilocybin mushrooms.

 While repeated psilocybin misuse does not lead to physical addiction, it can cause mental health issues to develop, including:

-Repeated abuse of mushrooms can alter the chemicals in users’ brains, leading to addiction.
-The symptoms associated with a psilocybin dependency include:
+Repeated abuse of mushrooms can alter the chemicals in users’ brains, leading to psychological dependence on the drug.
+The symptoms associated with addiction include:

 What Does a Psilocybin Overdose Look Like?

-Although an individual would need to consume an extremely high amount to experience a physical overdose, consuming psilocybin can lead to serious psychological symptoms often referred to as a “bad trip”.
+Although an individual would need to consume an extremely high amount to experience a physical overdose, consuming psilocybin can lead to serious psychological symptoms.
+This is often referred to as a “bad trip”.
 When consumed in large amounts, users may experience a longer and more intense “trip.”
-These bad trips are more likely to occur if the individual suffers from a mental disorder or mixes psilocybin with other substances.
+These bad trips are more likely to occur if the individual suffers from a mental disorder or mixes mushrooms with other substances.

 Due to the dangerous psychological effects that psilocybin can cause, individuals who experience an overdose require immediate medical attention.

 To overcome addiction to mushrooms, one must first discontinue use.
 This allows the body to cleanse itself from toxins.
-While this occurs, it is possible for individuals to experience dangerous psychological withdrawal symptoms, and it is therefore recommended that individuals be under the supervision of a medical professional during this time.
+During this process, it is possible for individuals to experience dangerous psychological withdrawal symptoms.
+Therefore, it is recommended that individuals detox under the supervision of a medical professional during this time.
+Withdrawal symptoms may include:

-Psilocybin mushrooms have a particularly powerful effect on an individual’s psychological well-being, and so, continuing onto a treatment program that focuses on addiction’s psychological effects is crucial.
-Inpatient/residential and outpatient treatment programs provide individuals with drug counseling, education, and the tools needed to achieve mental wellness.
+Psilocybin mushrooms have a particularly powerful effect on an individual’s psychological well-being.
+Accordingly, continuing onto a treatment program that focuses on addiction’s psychological effects is crucial.
+Inpatient/residential and outpatient treatment programs provide individuals with drug counseling, addiction education, and the tools needed to achieve mental wellness.
 Clinical therapies, including individual counseling and educational groups help individuals uncover the root of their addiction and identify the triggers and stressors that led to their addictive behavior.
 Additional workshops teach relapse-prevention skills and positive coping mechanisms to use in life outside of rehabilitation.